stcorp/muninn/README.rst

   will be prefixed without separation characters, so any underscores, etc. need to be included in the option value.

 Section "sqlite"
 ----------------

-This section contains backend specific settings for the postgresql backend and may contain the following settings:
+This section contains backend specific settings for the sqlite backend and may contain the following settings:

 - ``connection_string``: Mandatory.
 A full path to the sqlite database file containing the product properties.
 This file will be automatically created by